<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 • Renewable energy systems

-We all know the environmental threats and challenges we face are enormous, but environmental education is ultimately a hopeful, forward-facing field.
-Environmental education is about the healing of whole systems, a combination of ecology, community, and economy.
+Environmental education programs are about the healing of whole systems, a combination of ecology, community, and economy.
 The knowledge and resources that become available through basic environmental education transform communities and repair relationships.
-We must teach the coming generations to re-conceptualize their relationships with the natural world, to see their ability to practice restorative stewardship in both urban and rural settings.
+We must teach the coming generations to re-think their concept of environment and their relationships with the natural world, to see their ability to practice restorative stewardship in both urban and rural settings.

 There is a growing urgency to address the great lack of proper environmental education.